 3) Stallholders and Contractors

-We do not ask that all our stallholders (as individuals) or workers are vegan, only that they are vegan-friendly, respectful to vegans and that they are vegan on the days of the show.
+It is not a requirement that all our stallholders or workers are vegan, only that they are vegan-friendly, respectful to vegans and that they do not use, consume or wear animals on the days of the show.
 This also applies to contractors, venue staff, volunteers and anyone else working at the event.

 4) Sponsors, Marketing & Advertising

-We welcome advertising, marketing and sponsorship for vegan products.
+We welcome advertising, marketing and sponsorship for vegan products, brands and services

-VegfestUK has a policy of encouraging creative vegan education and our talks, demos, workshops discussion and suchlike will reflect this.
+VegfestUK has a policy of encouraging creative vegan education and our talks, demos, workshops discussion and panels reflect this.

 We do not accept speakers at VegfestUK events who are regularly disrespectful to other activists in public.
 We support polite, constructive, respectful critique, but not personal attacks, disrespectful comments, or rude and discourteous language towards other activists.
 VegfestUK reserves the right to deplatform a speaker if deemed to be in breach of our criteria at any time

-We have some limited slots for vegan performers and musicians – please contact the office to apply.
-Please note musical acts should be acoustic and instrumental to suit the surrounds.
+We have some limited slots for vegan performer, comedians, artists and musicians – please contact the office to apply.

 7) Campaign Groups